-To support allied health professionals the Ministry of Health has released COVID-19 Protection Framework guidance along with a flowchart for determining how to operate, including the use of vaccine certificates.
+To support allied health professionals the Ministry of Health released a COVID-19 Protection Framework (guidance)along with a flowchart for determining how to operate, including the use of vaccine certificates.

 Psychotherapists can operate under all levels of the traffic light system and 'are still required to meet certain requirements, including requirements to display QR codes, maintain contact tracing records.
 In addition to the requirements specified in the Order, infection prevention control precautions remain the primary mechanism to protect yourself and the people you see.'

 Clinical reasoning and risk assessment remain the fundamental principles for considering care and whether a psychotherapist sees a client kanohi-ki-te-kanohi (with the appropriate processes in place) or remotely.

 The following processes apply during all traffic lights i.e., Green, Orange, and Red: